Coast Guard Vessel Inspections

 When Are Vessel Inspections Required?

 The U.S. Coast Guard recommends that recreational boaters participate in the Vessel Safety Check (VSC) program annually.
 If a vessel is carrying more than six paying passengers, a U.S. Coast Guard (USCG) inspection is required.
+An application for inspection should be submitted for new vessels.
+An application will require the following information:

 - The name of the vessel